-How can we restore TrustedInstaller as owner of the system files of Windows Vista and Windows 7 *
+How can we restore TrustedInstaller as owner of In system files?
+Windows Sight yes Windows 7*

 Careful!
 Before restore TrustedInstaller the owner of a file system restore the default permissions / initial thereof (or at least modify permissions for the user that you took control of that file Full Control in Read & Execute).

 - identified file system (Folder, registry, etc.) on which you have granted owner permissions, Right click on it and select Properties

 - select tab Security and click on the button Advanced

 - click on the tab Owner then click on the Edit

 - if TrustedInstaller not among the users that can be selected as owner, click on Other users or groups